KarpF1sh/OBS-key-counter/README.md

 ### Setting up:

-Run `npm i` in the source directory or run the "setup-project" batchfile to install the required dependencies
+Run `npm i` in the source directory,
+or if you are running Windows just run the "setup-project" batchfile to install the required dependencies

 ### Running:

-Run `npm start` or open the "start" batch file
+Run `npm start` or open the "start" batch file if you are on Windows

 ### Running: